Adriano (footballer, born February 1982): Return to Inter Milan

+In September 2005, Inter rewarded him for his efforts with an improved contract running until 30 June 2010.
+He finished the 2005-06 campaign with 19 goals as Inter won the double, with his most important moments coming in matches against Treviso, where he scored a hat trick in a 3-0 victory, and AC Milan, where he scored twice, including a game winner, in a 3-2 victory.

 Following the signing of the new deal, Adriano's future at Inter suffered due to poor performances, fueled by questions and speculation regarding his work ethic, which was called into question when he was twice caught partying at nightclubs during the 2006–07 campaign.
-Brazilian coach Dunga did not call Adriano up for a friendly against Ecuador on 10 October 2006, and called for him to "change his behavior" and "focus on football".
 On 18 February 2007, Adriano skipped a team practice due to effects from a lengthy celebration of his birthday the night before, which led to Inter manager Roberto Mancini benching him for the team's Champions League match against Valencia and subsequent Serie A fixture against Catania.
+He finished the campaign with 6 goals in 30 appearances.